Austin Smith (ice hockey): Playing career

-Austin was loaned to the Liiga (Finlands Top Pro League) by the Dallas Stars in December 2013.
+Austin was loaned to the Liiga (Finland's Top Pro League) by the Dallas Stars in December 2013.
 After a successful loan period with Ässät during the latter half of the 2013–14 season, as an impending free agent with the Dallas Stars, Smith opted to remain with Pori in signing a one-year contract for the following season on January 22, 2014.
 After a dispute with one of the coaches which led to no discussion between the two in October 2014, ECHL team Allen Americans signed forward Austin Smith to a contract for the 2014–15 season.

-In December 2014 Smith returned to Europe and signed a contract with Ravensburg Towerstars in the German second level league DEL2.
+In December 2014, Smith returned to Europe and signed a contract with Ravensburg Towerstars in the German second level league DEL2.
 In the 2015–16 season he shared with 37 goals in 40 games the top spot in the DEL2 goal scoring ranks.